Bronwen Konecky: Career and research

 After graduating from Barnard College in 2005, Konecky began working with the African Millennium Villages Project as the Environmental Research Coordinator.
 The project's goal was to assist communities in rural Africa get out of extreme poverty and she stayed with the project until 2008.
 In 2013, she worked in the Cobb lab as a postdoctoral fellow at the Georgia Institute of Technology.
 Between 2014 and 2016, Konecky was a National Science Foundation Postdoctoral Fellow working closely with Oregon State University and University of Colorado Boulder before becoming a research scientist at the Cooperative Institute for Research in Environmental Sciences, University of Colorado Boulder.
-She held this position for a year before becoming an assistant professor in the Department of Earth and Planetary Sciences at Washington University in 2018, where Konecky works to this day.
+She held this position for a year before becoming an assistant professor in the Department of Earth and Planetary Sciences at Washington University in St. Louis in 2018, where Konecky works to this day.

 Konecky's primary fields of research are Paleoclimateology, Climatology and Hydrogeology.
 She is known for her work studying ancient and modern rainfall in the tropics, specifically around the Indian Ocean and in Africa.